 In this post we're going beyond beans, we'll be talking about ground, brewed, cold brew and instant coffee as well.
 Our focus will be on keeping your coffee tasting fresh and flavorful.
 Fresh coffee is at the base of all your favorite types of coffee.

 If you're concerned about whether or not coffee goes bad, or how long it's good for, check out this post.
+And if you're concerned that something is up with your coffee maker/machine making your coffee taste weird check out this post about how to clean your coffee gear/makers.

 As you determine how to keep coffee beans fresh there are a few things to keep in mind about coffee.
 These factors apply whether you're talking about storing ground coffee or coffee beans.
 (I'll go into a little more detail about this as we look at various storage options.)